-Robert Rutherford has applied for a minor boundary line adjustment to merge three existing parcels in the Lake Shastina subdivision.
+Dawn Cales has applied for a minor boundary line adjustment to merge two existing parcels in the Lake Shastina subdivision.
 The project site is relatively flat with a single-family dwelling on one of the parcels.

-The surrounding parcels are zoned Single-Family Residential (RES-1) and are similar in size, all being less than 0.5 acres.
-Adjacent properties to the east are developed with single-family dwellings.
+The surrounding parcels are zoned Single-Family Residential (RES-1) and are similar in size, all being less than 1 acre.
+An adjacent property to the north is developed with a single-family dwelling.
+Properties to the east and west, and across the private roads, are developed with single-family dwellings and accessory structures.